danielliuce/MapperPublic/README.md

 ## What I learned from this project
 There were many things that I tookaway from this project.
 I have included the main points into a list below:
-* Proper git hygeine.
+* Proper git hygiene.
 This included frequent commits, meaningful commit messages, working on a branch and merging, frequent pulling, and communication with teammates
 * The organization and design of software.
 An example of this would be the organization of different data types into their respective structs, the merging of code that performed different things.
 * Efficiency of certain data structures over others.
 For example, the usage of a hashmap for large amounts of unordered data and quick access/insertion.
 * Optimization & efficiency of code.
 This included preprocessing what can be preprocessed into data structures, clever implementations of algorithms, heuristics